MatCz333/MatCz333/BinaryLink.md

 ```

-3. Configure IP address on Server
+2. Configure Static IP address for server and client with your
+a.
+Subnet mask , preferred DNS server

 ```powershell